 Earning a high school credential produces a sense of pride and accomplishment.
 It also opens doors to new and exciting opportunities for personal and professional growth.
 Nicolet College’s Academic Success Center works with you, at no cost, to develop your personal education plan to help you work toward your GED/HSED.

 Receive Free GED/HSED Test Prep Online

 Free individual GED/HSED instruction is available online.
-While the Assessment Center will be closed until further notice, some students may qualify for a remote testing option.
 Additionally, a competency based HSED is available, which requires no testing.
-Students can call 715-364-4455 or email firstname.lastname@example.org for further information.
+Students can call 715-365-4455 or email email@example.com for further information.